 Desperately needed, annual help would come, usually with new street hockey gear left under the Christmas tree.

 Right around the time Patrick Roy began dominating the NHL record books and Dominik Hasek started flopping around a crease, equipment manufacturers realized that more and more kids wanted to play goal on the street.
 Like matzah from heaven, out came the first set of goalie gear designed specifically for street hockey.
-It was not perfect, not even close, but it made transporting the gear from one end of the street to the street hockey cathedral at the end of the cul-de-sac much, much easier.
-Light weight, easy to put on snaps, sizing more appropriate for the scrawny legs of those most easily convinced to don the equipment.
+It wasn't perfect — not even close — but made transporting the gear from one end of the street to the street hockey cathedral at the end of the cul-de-sac much, much easier.
+Lightweight, easy to put on snaps, sizing more appropriate for the scrawny legs of those most easily convinced to don the equipment.

 Every goalie who experienced the privilege of a scraped knee when the pad shifted at the absolute worst time sighed a collective breath when someone in your neighbourhood upgraded his equipment.
 However, this excitement was offset by the sighs of hockey parents everywhere else, who were now under pressure to keep up with the neighbours.
 Before long, there were thousands of dollars worth of equipment roaming the streets.
 Don't you just remember how glorious that feeling was, the first time you finally had great goal equipment for your street hockey team combined with the feeling of having an elite level goaltender to wear it?